 One Softcup is supposed to last for 12 hours, much longer than the average pad or tampon.
 This is a major perk for women who are constantly on the go.
 And isn’t that practically everyone?

-Biggest Bonus: Apparently the Softcup loves to make love.
+Biggest Bonus: The Softcup loves to make love.
 Yup, you can have sex while using the Softcup and neither you or your partner will feel it.
 Less messy period sex?
 I’ll let my readers be the judge of that one! 🙂

 *This next bit is for the ladies only*